Flussonic UGC Implementation Guideline

 10 streams * (5,000 + 192)Kbps ≈ 52 Mbps

 The output bandwidth for the transcoder.
 Transcoding ten Full HD (1080p, 5,000 Kbps, H.264) streams into three video profiles each:

 - Full HD (1080p), H.264, 4,000 Kbps; AAC, 192 Kbps

 - HD (720p), H.264, 2,000 Kbps; AAC, 128 Kbps

 - SD (360p), H.264, 1,000 Kbps; AAC, 96 Kbps

 30 * (4,000 + 2,000 + 1,000 + 192 + 128 + 96)Kbps ≈ 223 Mbps

-Now let's see how much output bandwidth will be used at the playback stage.
-Suppose all 100,000 viewers watch the Full HD stream at the same time, the value of the output bandwidth will be:
+The output bandwidth for the egress server, given that all 100,000 viewers watch the Full HD stream at the same time:

 100,000 * (4,000 + 192)Kbps ≈ 420 Gbps